CodeChain-io/codechain/spec/JSON-RPC.md

 ```

 ## net_addToWhitelist
-(not implemented) Adds the address to the white list.
+Adds the address to the whitelist.

 Params:
  1. address: `string`